idaholab/moose/framework/doc/content/source/variables/MooseVariableBase.md

 implemented in `MooseVariableField<T>`.
-The `ElemQpArg` and `ElemSideQpArg` `evaluate` overloads do true on-the-fly computation of the solution based on the information contained within the argument, e.g. they perform calls to libMesh `FE::reinit` methods after attaching the quadrature rule provided withing the calling argument.
+The `ElemQpArg` and `ElemSideQpArg` `evaluate` overloads do true on-the-fly computation of the solution based on the information contained within the argument, e.g. they perform calls to libMesh `FE::reinit` methods after attaching the quadrature rule provided within the calling argument.
 The `ElementType` overload, however, simply queries methods like `adSln()`, `slnOld()`, `slnOlder()`, `adSlnNeighbor()`, and `slnOldNeighbor()`.
 The success of this latter overload depends on the fact that the variable has already been